-We analyzed Health Alliance's Medicare Supplement Insurance in Illinois for this brief review.
-We compared it to all other insurance carriers in the state and gave their offering 3.5 out of 5 stars.
-Here's what we like and dislike about Health Alliance:
+We analyzed Greek Catholic Union's Medicare Supplement Insurance in Illinois for this brief review.
+We compared it to all other insurance carriers in the state and gave their offering 2.5 out of 5 stars.
+Here's what we like and dislike about Greek Catholic Union:

-- Over 10 years in the Medicare Supplements business.
+- Limited experience in the Medicare Supplements business.

 - Does not offer Medicare SELECT plans.